savahu/pt_wo2_1/AwesomO/README.md

 - NetBeans 8.0.2
 - JUnit 4.x (optional in the NetBeans installer)

-Source code is located in .\src
+Source code is located in ./src

-Unit tests are located in .\tests and can be executed and edited from within NetBeans, using the JUnit framework.
+Unit tests are located in ./tests and can be executed and edited from within NetBeans, using the JUnit framework.

 To specify: